pranjaljoshinagarro/beautyappproject/README.md

 2. Go inside the beautyappproject directory.

-3. Build your Redis Image using Dockerfilee https://github.com/pranjaljoshinagarro/beautyappproject/blob/main/Dockerfilee

-4. Then Locate your docker-compose.yml file and run docker compose up --build -d to start your application docker containers with MySQL DB and redis.
+3. Then Locate your docker-compose.yml file and run docker compose up --build -d to start your application docker containers with MySQL DB and redis.

-5. Wait for 30 seconds so admin related schemas/tables/data will be created in db and application will get started.
+4. Wait for 30 seconds so admin related schemas/tables/data will be created in db and application will get started.

-6. Open http://localhost:8080/home in any browser. <br>
+5. Open http://localhost:8080/home in any browser. <br>

-7. Now you can login to Admin Page as well using default admin credentials created in the database. <br>
+6. Now you can login to Admin Page as well using default admin credentials created in the database. <br>
    - Admin Email: admin@example.com <br>
    - Admin Password: admin123 <br>